ifunanyaScript/Brain-tumour-diagnosis-app/README.md

 #### Model building
 A norm when training machine learning models is to train several versions of the model for quality and testing purposes.
 For this purpose, I trained three CNNs for brain tumour classification.<br>
 The first model was built as a binary classification.
 The output layer has one neuron activated by a sigmoid function.
 I stacked 6 concolution layers, one fully connected dense layer and a final output layer.
-The model achieved a 97.70% testing accuracy.<br>
+The model achieved 97.70% testing accuracy.<br>
 The second model was built as a multiclass classification.
 The output layer has 2 neurons activated by a softmax function.
 I stacked 6 concolution layers, two fully connected dense layer and a final output layer.
-The model achieved a 98.50% testing accuracy.<br>
+The model achieved 98.50% testing accuracy.<br>
-The third CNN was modelled employing transfer learning
+The third CNN was modelled employing __transfer learning__.
+I employed the __VGG16__ pretrained model weights and designed a new model as a multiclass classification.
+This model achieved 99% testing accuracy.<br>
+The notebooks for training these models are available [here]().
+The trained models were saved and exported and are available [here]()